ryedin/site/_posts/2016-06-15-bidirectional-sync.md

 But wait a minute.
 Isn’t this what Docker volume mounts are for?
 Well, yes and no. Docker volumes are a good way to share files between the host and container in some cases, but sharing your whole code directory comes with a couple of known, gnarly problems.

 1. **Performance.** When running apps written for high-level scripting languages, it’s common for a large number of files to be touched on each request.
 Volume performance isn’t an issue on Linux, but it’s unusably slow on OS X with Docker Machine or Docker for Mac.
-We’ve regularly seen single Rails requests in excess of 60 seconds using Docker volumes.
+For example, we’ve regularly seen single Rails requests in excess of 60 seconds using Docker volumes.
 2. **File masking.** Docker volumes use overlay mounts.
 That means the host directory is mounted over the corresponding container directory, making any files that previously existed exclusively on the container unavailable.
 This is problematic if you want to build [useful files](https://github.com/convox/rails/blob/80343c751c87be20b1f15c7293d386ceb6824e40/Dockerfile#L8-L9) into a base Docker image that your app’s Dockerfile inherits from.

 ## Why is this cool?